seancraven/CDS_book/_sources/Chapter_SimpleTrans/SimpleTrans.md

 [X] = \int_{h_i}^{h_{i+1}} n(T,p)dh.
 \end{equation}

-Where h_i, is the start of the atmosphere block, n is the number density of the molecule.
+Where $h_i$, is the start of the atmosphere block, $n$ is the number density of the molecule.
 This is repeated over every gas for every altitude for all wavenumbers.

 To enable these calculations, there are files which contain functions to help calculate these quantities. isa.py implements the [standard atmosphere](../Chapter_2/lorentzian_broadening.ipynb), to obtain temperature and pressures as a function of altitude and plank.py implements the plank function in a manner which has convenient default behaviour.